 SPO: Self-Play Preference Optimization

-We derive a new fundamental algorithm for RLHF that robustly handles complex intransitive preferences while avoiding reward modeling and adversarial training.
+We derive a new fundamental algorithm for RLHF that robustly handles the complex, intransitive preferences that often result from aggregating the a diversity of views.
 [Website] [Paper]